 - Total conversions

-Below the feature KPI in the scorecard, there is an up or down indicator to shows performance against the previous year.
+Below each feature KPI in the scorecard, there is an up or down indicator to shows performance against the previous year.
+These indicators will help you quickly see if your traffic and conversions grew or declined year-over-year, and by how much.

 The table below the session by channel chart breaks out traffic sources as well.
 This table includes goal values by channel, so you can see which traffic sources were the most valuable.
 Keep in mind the conversion value in this table is goal related, not e-commerce related.